telekom/canary-bot/README.md

 ## About this component

-The Canary Bot is an HTTP-based (gRPC) connectivity monitoring from node to node.
+The Canary Bot is an HTTP-based (gRPC) communication executable measuring network data from node to node (Bot to Bot).
 Place one Canary Bot on each distributed host to create a mesh.
 Each bot will gather information about the network connectivity to each other.

 Every bot exposes an API (REST and gRPC) for consuming measurement samples.